seanbaxter/circle/variant/README.md

 If all variant members are trivially copy constructible, a _requires_clause_ selects the default definition, so that the emitted copy constructor is a simple `memcpy`.
 Otherwise, the user-defined copy constructor is selected.

 The multi-conditional operator `...?:` does all the work, as it will do over and over in this variant implementation.
 The predicate for the conditional is a comparison of the current pack index with the active variant member of the rhs.
 When that predicate is true, we need _placement-new_ to invoke the copy constructor of the variant member that's going to become active.
 The syntax is `new(pointer) Type(arguments)`.
-But we have to do this as a pack, with a bunch of separate pack elements:
+But we have to do this as a pack, with a bunch of separate pack subexpressions:
-* The pointer to the active member is a pack, `&m`.
+* The pointer to the active member, `&m`, is a pack.
 For each element of the pack expansion instantiated, this will yield the address the corresponding variant member in the union.
 * The type of the active member, is a pack, `Types`.
-* The initializer exprsession of the active member is a pack, `w. ...m`. `w` is a parameter of a _dependent type_, `variant`.
-Although this is also the type of _current instantiation_, C++ rules require the compiler to defer name lookup until instantiation, only then will subobjects of dependent base classes be known.
+* The initializer expression of the active member is a pack, `w. ...m`. `w` is a parameter of a _dependent type_, `variant`.
+Although this is also the type of _current instantiation_, C++ rules require the compiler to defer name lookup until instantiation; only then will subobjects of dependent base classes be known.
 The `...` token that precedes the _member-id_ indicates that, upon name lookup, the member will be a pack declaration.
-We can't currently write `w....m`, because greedy lexing rules would tokenized that is `w... .m`, which is nonsense.
-If you forget to put the `...` disambiguating token before the member name, the compiler will remind you when you instantiate the template.
+We can't currently write `w....m`, because greedy lexing rules would tokenize that as `w... .m`, which is nonsense.
+If you forget to put the `...` disambiguating token before the member name, the compiler reminds you when you instantiate the template.

 ```cpp
   constexpr variant(variant&& w)